ferdavid1/ShoeGranularDelay/README.md

 # Shoefinger Granular Delay
 Granular Delay Mobile App using MobMuPlat, Pure Data.
 Based on the grannie-basher granular delay.

-Directions:
+Documentation

 *This app requires external audio input from either a pair of headphones with a built-in mic, or an iRig-type device that allows for plugging instruments in.*
 *Before running the mmp file, make sure MobMuPlat file opener displays all the necessarry files you imported:*

 	grandma.pd grangui.mmp grannie-basher.pd grannie.txt granny-basher-help.pd hillybeach.jpg

-*Plug in headphones or iRig before starting the MMP file, otherwise you'll get a nasty feedback loop from the phone's speaker noise*
+Plug in headphones or iRig before starting the MMP file, otherwise you'll get a nasty feedback loop from the phone's speaker noise

 - IOS